The Concrete Confessional: Reception

 The Concrete Confessional received mostly positive reviews from critics.
 On Metacritic, the album holds a score of 72/100 based on four reviews, indicating "generally favorable reviews".

 Loudwire gave the album a positive review stating “The Concrete Confessional is music that inspires action.”
 Metal Injection wrote “The Concrete Confessional is no reinvention by any means, there is enough variety of material and reinvigoration in the band's energy to establish it as one of the best Hatebreed albums of the past decade.”
 Metal Hammer wrote “born leader Jamey Jasta is rallying from the frontlines, his gruff but precise shouts driving the lyrics home.
 Powerful, purposeful, and about as no-frills as it gets, his tone is authoritative and his frustration at corruption, evil, and the broken American dream is palpable.”
+The Guardian added "as they have consistently proved over the past two decades, Jamey Jasta and crew are an irresistible, unifying force in heavy music, and they sound more vital and ferocious than ever here."